vmware-samples/packer-examples-for-vsphere/README.md

 ### Step 4 - Guest Operating Systems ISOs

-The project supports configuring the ISO from either a datastore or URL source.
-By default, the project uses the datastore source.

-Follow the steps below to configure either option.

-#### Using a Datastore Source

-If you are using a datastore to store your guest operating system [`.iso`][iso] files, you must download and upload these to a datastore path.
+The project supports using a datastore to store your guest operating system [`.iso`][iso] files, you must download and upload these to a datastore path.

 1. Download the x64 guest operating system `.iso` files.